Pepperi-Addons/atd-events/docs/architecture.md

 2. Once the custom event XXX is emitted, you can configure a flow to run when this event is raised.
 In the ATD Events tab, select the event XXX from the available events list and assign a flow to it.

+Usage example: This logic is used by the Pricing Addon to trigger pricing recalculation once a transaction is submitted.

 #### Steps to Configure:

 1. Create a Custom Field: